< Back to Previous

 He does not speak much English, just a few words, but we gather he wants us to check in and pay, the sooner the better.
 We expect to see the room first.
 He is not terribly happy at this request, but not overly aggrieved either.
 He gets up from his desk, signals, and leads us out the front door.
 We are momentarily confused but soon catch on.
 The room, as it turns out, is at a different facility down the street.
 We follow him along a sidewalk so narrow that we have to walk single file, and cars come close enough to us at such high speed that Lindy worries I am not being careful enough and will get hit.
 She keeps telling me to walk closer to the wall.

-After two blocks we cross the street just before the railroad tracks, enter a driveway, and around its rear, looking like a small Mexican village with chickens, cats, and laundry, is a row of minute backyards, each filled with more motley detail of animals, gardens, junk, and landscaping than would be imagined for such small areas.
+After two blocks we cross the street just before the railroad tracks, enter a driveway, and around its rear, looking like a small Mexican village with chickens, cats, and laundry, is a row of minute backyards, each filled with more motley animals, gardens, junk, and landscaping than would be imagined for such small areas.
 The one at the very end is marked L’arancia.
 He opens the door with a big skeleton key.
 It is dark and drab, stone floors, but there is a communal kitchen, and (we learn later) not only the one guest room on the first floor that we are shown, but several upstairs.
 He continues straight to the first-floor room and opens it.
 It is somewhat bigger than its double-bed, windowless, and ammonia-rich.
 We take it, 55 euros.

 It is amazing, we keep telling ourselves, how much happier we are in this meager setting and poverty than in our expensive villa, which is sitting empty at three times the price.
 We feel safe, almost cozy.
-We are finally in Italy.
+We are deeper in Italy.
 We are among real Italians.
 We might even have experiences.
-The whole point of Italy is to be in the drama and chaos and honest filth; it is not to be merely in an idealized scenic Italian landscape.
+The whole point of Italy is to be in the drama and chaos and honest mess; it is not to be merely in an idealized scenic Italian landscape.
 Up there on the hill, we were pampered Americans, or supposed to be.
 We were sitting or caged ducks on a converted estate.
-We were meant to drink expensive wine, cook fine meals with local sausages, eat pastries, read books, swim in the pool and lie in the sun all day, appreciative of the chance to be in legendary Tuscany.
+We were meant to drink expensive wine, cook fine meals with local sausages, eat pastries, read books, swim in the pool, and lie in the sun all day, appreciative of the chance to be in legendary Tuscany.

 Il Coppo is a million miles away, conceptually, from these dank rooms with German tourists and students.
 Yet here is where we can begin to find our trip.